masagrator/FPSLocker/README.md

 I want to use this space to clarify a few things.<br>

 Switch OLED displays require gamma color correction after changing the refresh rate.
 I am modifying OLED panel registers to adjust the gamma curve to be as close to the original experience as possible.
-But because those registers have very big steps, it's not possible to do it perfectly, so there are small discrepancies in colors (The worst case I found is 60% brightness at 45 Hz), additionally the lower refresh rate the lower max brightness, that's how register responsible for tweaking gamma at max brightness works for some reason.<br>
+But because those registers have very big steps, it's not possible to do it perfectly, so there are small discrepancies in colors (The worst case I found is 60% brightness at 45 Hz).<br>

 From all reports I got, only one LCD screen was getting an issue with small flickering in the left bottom corner when running at 40 Hz (they were using `InnoLux P062CCA-AZ2`, but there were other users who also got this display and had no issues at 40 Hz - me included).
 No other issues were found.<br>